 However, data center proxies usually come from cloud server providers and are used by many at the same time.
 Since they are not listed as ISP providers, these IPs can already be flagged by some targets and certain precautionary measures might be taken.
 But keep in mind that this is not the case with Oxylabs data center proxies.
-All oxylabs data center proxies are private proxies and assure little to no IP blacklisting.
+All Oxylabs data center proxies are private proxies, and ensure little to no IP blacklisting.

 What are residential proxies?

 A residential proxy is an IP address provided by an ISP (Internet Service Provider) to a homeowner.
 It is a real IP address attached to a physical location.
 So basically, whenever you move to a new location and set up your internet, your ISP will provide you with an IP address.
 If curious, you can check what is your IP address by simply googling it.

 Just like with data center proxies, we have a full article about what residential proxies are, so if you wish to learn more about them, have a read.

 Having a rough idea what residential and data center proxies are, let’s dissect both of them and reveal their main differences.

 - Legitimate – because residential proxy IPs are provided by a real ISP, it makes them look real and legitimate.
 Whereas data center proxies, as mentioned earlier, are created in bulks and come from cloud server providers, so can be easily detected and blacklisted if buying from an untrusted provider.

 - Harder to get them blacklisted – for the same reasons as mentioned in the “more legitimate” section, residential proxies are harder to blacklist.